EXPLAINER: Why Ukraine's southern Kherson region is a strategic prize

 Black Sea control

 The Kherson region, which had a pre-war population of more than 1 million, lies on the Black Sea.
-Recapturing it would help Kyiv wrest back control of some of the coastline to a sea that is a critical artery for its food exports to foreign markets.
+Recapturing it would help Kyiv wrest back control of some of the coastline along a sea that is a critical artery for its food exports to foreign markets. – Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.